 We undertake a comprehensive range of ecological surveys on a wide variety of greenfield and brownfield sites, providing our clients with expert advice on wildlife for all manner of projects from small-scale developments right through to multi-million pound railway and road schemes.

 Preliminary Ecological Appraisal (PEA)

-A Preliminary Ecological Appraisal (also known as a Phase 1 Habitat survey) is the initial, baseline survey which provides a broad insight into the main habitats, features and plant species on any given site, as well as the potential for protected species being present.
+A Preliminary Ecological Appraisal (also known as a Phase 1 Habitat Survey) is the initial, baseline survey which provides a broad insight into the main habitats, features and plant species on any given site, as well as the potential for harbouring protected species.